Axeloooo/Axeloooo/README.md

 </p>

 <p align="justify">
   📱 Since September 2022, I've been a Software Developer with TechStart UCalgary.
-I worked with Bandist as a Full-Stack Developer on a music notification app and later joined ReThread as a Lead Backend Developer, creating an app educates users about eco-friendly clothing choices through a seamless ecommerce.
+I worked with the Bandist startup as a Full-Stack Developer on a music notification app and later joined the ReThread startup as a Lead Backend Developer, creating an app educates users about eco-friendly clothing choices through a seamless e-commerce.
 </p>

 <h2  align="center">📬 Reach me on</h2>